Categories

 Patrick came to view his enslavement as God’s test of his faith.
 During his six years of captivity, he became deeply devoted to Christianity through constant prayer.
 In a vision, he saw the children of pagan Ireland reaching out their hands to him and grew increasingly determined to convert the Irish to Christianity.

-After several years in captivity, he was able to escape and returned home to Britain.
+After his several years in captivity, he was able to escape and returned home to Britain.
 Patrick then traveled to Auxerre, France, where he studied and entered the priesthood under the guidance of the missionary, Saint Germain.
 He was ordained a deacon by the Bishop of Auxerre around 418 A.D.

 As time passed, he continued to feel compelled to return to Ireland and bring Christ to the Irish people.
 In 432 A.D., he was ordained as a bishop and was soon sent by Pope Celestine I to Ireland to spread the Gospel.

 Patrick preached and converted all of Ireland for 40 years.
-He worked many miracles and wrote of his love for God in his autobiography, Confessio.
+He worked many miracles, and wrote of his love for God in his autobiography, Confessio.
 After years of living in poverty, traveling, and enduring much suffering he died on March 17, 461.

 Saint Patrick is the patron of Ireland.